More Useful Stuff

 How it builds muscle: Whether it’s in your shins or your shoulders, muscle is approximately 80 percent water.
 “Even a change of as little as 1 percent in body water can impair exercise performance and adversely affect recovery,” says Volek.
 For example, a 1997 German study found that protein synthesis occurs at a higher rate in muscle cells that are well hydrated, compared with dehydrated cells.
 English translation: The more parched you are, the slower your body uses protein to build muscle.

 Not sure how dry you are?
 “Weigh yourself before and after each exercise session.
-Then drink 24 ounces of water for every pound lost,” says Larry Kenney, Ph.D., a physiology researcher at Pennsylvania State University.
+Then drink 710 milliliters of water for every half a kg lost,” says Larry Kenney, Ph.D., a physiology researcher at Pennsylvania State University.

 Coffee: The Repetition Builder